-In the unlikely event that the radio fails to perform or needs servicing, please contact Marine Division of Vertex Standard (in USA or Canada) or Standard Horizon/Vertex Standard authorized dealers (outside USA or Canada).
+In the unlikely event that the radio fails to perform or needs servicing, please contact STANDARD HORIZON (in USA or Canada) or STANDARD HORIZON authorized dealers (outside USA or Canada).

 An "RA" Return Authorisation number is not necessary to send a product in for service.
 Include a brief note describing the problem along with your name, return address, phone number, and proof of purchase.